copyright(c) 2000-2013. Franz Inc

 Each cookie has these components:

-(set-cookie-header request &key name value expires domain path secure encode-value external-format)
+(set-cookie-header request &key name value expires domain path secure http-only encode-value external-format)

 This function must be called before with-http-body.
 It can be called more than once.
 Each call will cause one Set-Cookie directive to be sent to the web browser.
 The name and value arguments should be given (and they should be strings).
 They will be automatically encoded using the same encoding used in urls (we call it uriencoding).
 The purpose of this encoding is to convert characters that are either unprintable or those that have a special meaning into a printable string.
 The web browser doesn't care about the name and value, it just stores them and sends them back to the web server.
 If you use the get-cookie-values function to retrieve the cookie name and value pairs, then it will automatically decode the uriencoding.